 A far less rewarding card was the Sony card from Capital One®.
 “The five-points-per-dollar sounds great, but that’s only if you buy Sony® products,” says Lisa.
 “You also have to submit a form if you buy those Sony® products anywhere except a Sony® store.
 It’s just not convenient.”
 The card also offers 3 points per $1 spent on movie theaters, movie rentals, music downloads and digital streaming and subscription services; and it offers 1 point per $1 spent on all other purchases.

 Which card puts the most cash back in your wallet?

 “With more food price inflation predicted for 2013, getting 6 percent back on groceries is pretty big,” she says.
-Although there is a $75 annual fee, the cash back you can earn using this card to pay for gas and groceries should more than cover the fee.
+Although there is a $95 annual fee (as of August 4, 2016), the cash back you can earn using this card to pay for gas and groceries should more than cover the fee.

 The worst in the cash-back category was the Discover Motiva.
 Editor’s Note: This limited-time offer has expired.

 “You should be able to get at least 1 percent back with a cash-back card, but the Discover Motiva only pays 0.25 percent on annual spending up to $3,000 and 1 percent after that,” says Lisa.
 “And although you do get an extra 5 percent back on interest charges, we don’t recommend you carry a balance in the first place.”

 To see which other products made Kiplinger’s list, check out the full article, Hits and Misses of 2012.